manleyevangelista/xiaomi_qcom_batteryprotectionenabler/README.md

 ## Installation
 Simply download the .zip file under the `Releases` section and flash it using Magisk. **DO NOT FLASH THIS IN CUSTOM RECOVERY.**

+## How to toggle this on/off?
+To turn this off, go to `Modules` section in **Magisk** and turn it off.
+Same thing in reverse to turn it on.

 ## Why do I need this?
 Many custom ROMs already have this feature.
 Some may want this under MIUI or HyperOS-based ROMs (includes both stock and xiaomi.eu builds).